natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24D%20(USSR).md

 * 128 x S-5K rockets + 4 x 9M17M Falanga missiles

 When enemy tankers see the Hind coming towards them, or see it flash up on the hud, they flea for cover.
-The Mi-24D, provides eight ATGM (Falanga-PV) missiles - these are enough to knock out eight enemy tanks, with a single hit.
+The Mi-24D, provides four ATGM (Falanga-PV) missiles - these are -well aimed - enough to knock out up to four enemy tanks, with a single hit.
 The range of the Falanga-PV missiles allow for strikes to happen at a distance, which keeps the helicopter out of range from most enemy SPAA or tanks.

 ====Mi-24D Vs. SPAA====
 However the first target if seen, should always be enemy SPAA vehicles.
 Once the SPAA units have been located and knocked out, it is free hunting.
 The Mi-24D provides 128 S-5K rockets with its eight Falanga-PV missiles.
 These 128 rockets provide the capability for at least another two enemy tanks to be knocked out.
 With a skilled shot, it is EVEN possible that over four or five plus enemy tanks can be destroyed using them, on top of the eight ATGMs.